Container crane: Power

 A crane can be powered by two types of power supply: a diesel engine–driven generator located on top of the crane or electric power from the dock.
 The most common is by electric power from the dock (also known as shore power).
-The voltage required may range from 4,000 to 13,200 volts.
+The voltage required may range from 4,000 to 13,200 volts A/C, with most new cranes at the higher end of this range.
+Internally, the shore power is typically converted to direct current, then transformed to variable-frequency/variable voltage alternating current for the hoist, trolley, gantry, and boom hoist motors.